How to prepare for thunderstorms and cope with them safely.

 Know the terms and facts regarding thunderstorms:

-How to Cope With Lightning
+How to Mitigate the Threat of Lightning

 - Unplug appliances and other valuable electrical items such as computers, since power surges from lightning strikes can cause damage.